 It is no new knowledge that the present scenario in the pharmaceutical industry is highly competitive.
 In recent years, the pharma market has become even more competitive due to the availability of branded and generic product segments.
 Despite evidence to the contrary, several pharmaceutical companies perceive their competitive world as a relatively flat landscape.
 Consequently, numerous pharma companies and professionals still resort to outdated and superficial competitor analysis that limit their perceptions of competitors’ product and corporate profiles, particularly promotional spending and sales force allocations.
 These simplistic, often short-sighted approaches place pharma companies at risk from competitive threats and dangerous blind spots.

-As the pharmaceutical industry transitions to a shorter and less profitable life cycle model, competitive planning for brands and companies have become critical for growth.
-The foundation of this planning is competitor analysis, which is essentially the process of assessing and understanding the competitors to help design winning strategies and tactics.
-The drug development process is not only a process to formulate the most successful product or treatment for a particular condition, but also to research the market and successfully identify the competitors.
+formulate the most successful product or treatment for a particular condition, but also to research the market and successfully identify the competitors.
 Other key benefits of undertaking competitor analysis include targeting the right customers, market potential forecasting, and matching the competitor pricing.
 Here are some of the steps involved in conducting competitor analysis:

 Finding the right team